Las Bravo

 Las Bravo is a Mexican telenovela produced by María del Carmen Marcos for TV Azteca in 2014.

 Edith González, Mauricio Islas and Saúl Lisazo.
 Carolina Miranda, Carla Carrillo and Paulette Hernández star as the leading teen protagonists.

 As of 18 August 2014 Canal 13 started broadcasting Las Bravo weekdays at 20:00 replacing Siempre Tuya Acapulco.
 Production of Las Bravo began on 18 February 2014.

 Plot

-Valentina, her husband and their three daughters, Adriana, Roberta and Fabiana live in a world without deprivation and with many prejudices.
-The sudden death of the father of the family leaves an exorbitant debt that Valentina and her three daughters will be forced to pay.
-This situation will make them see things very differently from what they were used to and it will be more difficult, realizing that the only way they have to get out of ruin quickly is to take over a very peculiar business: a nightclub for women.
+Valentina and her three daughters Adriana, Roberta and Fabiana live a carefree life.
+The sudden death of her husband reveals an exorbitant debt that Valentina and her three daughters must pay.
+The change in their financial situation forces them to live a very different life than the one to which they are accustomed.
+Together, they realize that the only way they have to get out of debt quickly is to take over a very peculiar business: a nightclub for women.